If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 We need to detect whether a Gc

-- A node in an allocation graph is said to be accessible if and only if there exists a path from to in the graph.
+in an allocation graph is said to be accessible if and only if there exists a path from

 is part of an imaginary allocation for the